roadrunner-server/docs/http/static.md

   #
   # Error on empty
   address: 127.0.0.1:10101
-  # Etag calculation.
-Request body CRC32.
+  # ETag calculation from the response body.
   #
   # Default: false
   calculate_etag: true